IdioticProgramApe/IdioticProgramApe.github.io/_posts/2023-05-26-cpp-memory-allocation-part2.md

 }
 ```

 Now when the memory allocation fails, it will not throw an exception, instead, it will call this new handler function repeatedly.
-It will stop calling the handler when the memory is becoming avaiable again.
+It will stop calling the handler when the memory is becoming available again.

 ### Non-throwing new